withoctober/image-to-video/packages/auth/server/supabase/README.md

-# auth-nextauth
+# auth-supabase

-A provider package for [NextAuth.js](https://next-auth.js.org/).
+A provider package for [Supabase](https://supabase.com).
 This is references in the common `auth` package.